Nottingham Contemporary present a screening of Creatures of the Lines, plus artist Sonia Levy in conversation with Heather Swanson and Filipa Rampos.

 ‘…to understand how and why emotional labour is performed in particular ways, one must understand the complex nature of the contexts and spaces in which it occurs; as material spaces (and often technical spaces), as spaces of emotion and performance constituted by social and emotional relations, as relational time-spaces actively made and re-made by the practices of those working in them.’
 Allan Watson & Jenna Ward, ‘Creating the right “vibe”: emotional labour and musical performance in the recording studio’

 For (re)composition, Rebecca Lee produced a new performance score investigating forms and relations of listening that (re)produce and are (re)produced by personal and public places; and which extrapolates from non-musical, musical and technological forms of listening.
 This was informed by Allan Watson and Jenna Ward's research into the emotional labour in the recording studio and Doreen Massey's work on the relational nature of place.
 It was then refined through workshops with trained and novice musicians from Loughborough, in which the boundaries of music, place and registers of listening were traced.
-Many of these musicians then joined 'The Ensemble who are Making it Up', who took part in a live recording of the score in front of an audience in one of the University's music rehearsal spaces.
+Many of these musicians then joined 'The Ensemble who are Making it Up', who in June 2018 took part in a live recording of the score in front of an audience in one of the University's music rehearsal spaces.

 'The Making it Up Ensemble' June 2018 consisted of: